PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   * ``cookieHashing=false``: bool - If true, EDNS Cookie values will be hashed, resulting in separate entries for different cookies in the packet cache.
 This is required if the backend is sending answers with EDNS Cookies, otherwise a client might receive an answer with the wrong cookie.
   * ``skipOptions={}``: Extra list of EDNS option codes to skip when hashing the packet (if ``cookieHashing`` above is false, EDNS cookie option number will be added to this list internally).
   * ``maximumEntrySize=4096``: int - The maximum size, in bytes, of a DNS packet that can be inserted into the packet cache.
 Default is 4096 bytes, which was the fixed size before 1.9.0, and is also a hard limit for UDP responses.
+  * ``skipHashingAR=false``: bool - If true, the whole Additional Resource Record section (including all EDNS options) will be skipped when hashing the packet.
+This will allow cache entry sharing between multiple clients who will use different EDNS0 payload size in its request for the same query name/type/class.
+However, if ``parseECS`` abvoe is true, this parameter is ignored since the answer to the same query name/type/class might be different if ECS option is used.

 .. class:: PacketCache